mach10/js-games/README.md

 npm run run-divisor
 ```
 This is to be run ideally from your IDE.
 No test as such.
 Just view the output and check some of the
 values output on the console.
-One of the things to check is that the candidate read the instructions correctly.
 ```bash
 node divisor/divisor.js
 ```
 ### too easy?
-Get the candidate to accept any range, sanity check the range first
+accept any range, sanity check the range first
-Get the candidate to accept any numbers and divisors, multiples of etc
+accept any numbers and divisors, multiples of etc

 ## factorial
 Write a function that produces the factorial of any given number.